Florida DUI Records Search and laws

 DUI checkpoints are sobriety checkpoints set up by law enforcement agencies to catch drunk drivers.
 In Florida, these checkpoints are legal as long as they are conducted reasonably and follow specific guidelines set forth by the state.

 During a DUI checkpoint, officers typically ask drivers to provide their licenses and registration.
-They may also ask drivers to step out of their vehicles to perform a sobriety test.
+They may also ask drivers to leave their vehicles to perform a sobriety test.
 If the officer believes the driver is under the influence, they may be arrested and charged with a DUI.

 DUI checkpoints are meant to increase public safety, and the officers conducting the checkpoint are trained to be professional and impartial.
 If you are ever stopped at a DUI checkpoint, it’s essential to remain calm, comply with the officers’ requests, and remember that you have rights.